- $4.25 million Jones v. 7 Up

 At the same time that Nurse Fire was raging, another exponentially larger firestorm was also raging in Northern California.
 The Butte County Camp Fire became the largest, deadliest and most destructive wildfire in the history of California scorching more than 150,000 acres of land, killing 85 people and leaving $16 billion in damages in its wake.

 7 months ago the Camp Fire in Butte County left Paradise and the surrounding towns in chaos, but you know that.
-What this article is meant to cover, are the things that you don’t know.
+What this article is meant to cover, are the things that you don’t know: what really happened, is PG&E really to blame, and will victims be able to sue for compensation?
+If you were a victim, make sure to contact our California wildfire lawyers for a free consultation.

 Camp Fire in Butte County: What It All Means